Smart meters vs home energy monitors: what's the difference?

 What are the benefits of smart meters vs home energy monitors?

 Smart meters automatically and wirelessly send your energy usage data to your energy provider.
-In comparison, if you have a home energy monitor but not a smart meter, you would still need to manually submit meter readings to your supplier.
+For households asking if smart meters send readings automatically, this automatic data sharing is one of the key advantages over standalone monitors.
+In comparison, if you have a home energy monitor but not a smart meter, you will still need to manually submit meter readings to your supplier.

-Wondering ‘how much is a smart meter installation going to cost me?’
 Smart meters are installed by your energy supplier at no extra cost to you.
 Home energy monitors, however, are purchased privately and may need to be installed by an electrician.
+Some wireless energy monitoring devices may also require subscription apps or additional accessories depending on the manufacturer.
 Learn more about the cost of smart meters here.

 The benefits of having a smart meter extend beyond you and your household.
 By having a smart meter you’re also helping our energy system.
 According to the National Grid and the DCC, the smart meter network saved more carbon and energy than predicted in 2023, with 3% energy savings per household.
 By getting a smart meter installed, you’re getting more accurate bills and helping the environment around you.